NOW PLAYING UNTIL 2 FEBRUARY

 Following its sell-out run at the Swan Theatre in Stratford-upon-Avon in 2016 to mark the 400th anniversary of Cervantes' death, our 'joyous' (Guardian) production of the legendary comic novel is told by a company of 20 actors accompanied by a band of live musicians.

-Adapted for the stage by James Fenton (The Orphan of Zhao, 2012) and directed by Angus Jackson (Oppenheimer, 2014) this 'boisterous romp' (The Times) transfers to London's Garrick Theatre for a strictly limited fourteen-week season from 27 October.
+Adapted for the stage by James Fenton (The Orphan of Zhao, 2012) and directed by Angus Jackson (Oppenheimer, 2014) this 'boisterous romp' (The Times) transfers to London's Garrick Theatre for a strictly limited season.